r05323045/twitter-api-2020-frontend/README.md

 1. Sign up for an account and join this platform
 2. Explore tweets on this platform, including the content tweeted by yourself
-2. Interact with users by Follow, Like, Reply and Chat
+3. Interact with users by Follow, Like, Reply and Chat
-3. Customize your profile by an avatar, cover, and self-introduction
+4. Customize your profile by an avatar, cover, and self-introduction
-4. Chat with users at an online chatroom
+5. Chat with users at an online chatroom
+6. Send private messages to the users
+7. Subscribe users and get notifications when they tweet, also you will receive notifications when your tweets get any response
-5. Here is a user account you can use
+8. Here is a user account you can use

 |  account   | password  |
 |  ----  | ----  |